Commission Board Members

 Sharon is the current Anchor Representative and President of the Michigan Street Preservation Corp which owns the Nash House Museum.
 She is responsible for interpreting and preserving the historical integrity of this Historic Landmark for the public, community and visitors.

 Sharon is a storyteller and retired Librarian who hails from High Springs, FL.
 For 34 years she was employed by the Buffalo & Erie County Public Library.
 With her husband, Kenneth they own Zawadi Books at 1382 Jefferson Ave.
-They are parents of three daughters and six grandchildren.
+They are parents of three daughters and seven grandchildren.

 Sheila Brown